goodeggs/angular-cached-resource/README.md

 ### Returns

-A cachedResource "class" object.
+A CachedResource "class" object.
 This object is basically a swap-in replacement for an object created by the `$resource` factory with the following modified or additional
 properties: